 The Fraternity and Sorority community has been active at the University of New Hampshire and its predecessors since 1881 with the founding of Q.T.V. fraternity at New Hampshire College of Agriculture and Mechanical Arts.
-Currently, UNH Fraternity and Sorority members represent 9.5% of the campus with over 1300 students as current members in the seven recognized sororities, twelve fraternities and one co-educational society.
+Currently, UNH Fraternity and Sorority members represent 17% of the campus with over 2400 students as current members in the eight recognized sororities and thirteen fraternities.

 Greek Honor Society

 - Lambda Chi Alpha

 - Sigma Beta